 Ana M. Lopez

-Ana M. Lopez is an associate professor teaching metalsmithing and jewelry in the College of Visual Arts and Design at the University of North Texas.
+Ana M. Lopez is a professor teaching metalsmithing and jewelry in the College of Visual Arts and Design at the University of North Texas.
 She holds an M.F.A. in metalsmithing and jewelry from the Cranbrook Academy of Art, Bloomfield Hills, Mich., and an M.A. in the History of American Decorative Arts from Parsons School of Design, New York City, and The Smithsonian Associates, Washington, D.C.